KeeganKeane/EHN-Empowering-Health-Network/README.md

     - Content: maximum 4096 characters
     - Not Blank
     - Title and content
-    - (Stretch) NG words in title or contents
+    - NG words in title or contents
 - Edit Journal Page
     - User can edit journals that they have posted
     - Title: maximum 128 characters
     - Content: maximum 4096 characters
     - Not Blank
     - Title and content
-    - (Stretch) NG words in title or contents
+    - NG words in title or contents
  - Journal Detail Page
     - User can see the whole content of the journal
     - User can see the comments